HossamAbouelenien/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game-C++
-This is my second project , I made an exciting game with c++ " rock-paper-scissors "
+This is my first project , I made an exciting game with c++ " rock-paper-scissors "